 These are the numbers under the name of the car.
-PP is the BHP of the car in stock or updated form & Evo is the extra performance you have for using fusion parts or tuning your car.
+PP is the BHP of the car in stock or updated form & Evo is the extra performance you get for using fusion parts or tuning your car.
 For example, you’ve got 300 +100.
-In together with the, 300 is the PP and +100 is the EVO or EP as NM refers to it.
-Does together with the mean 400 total?
+In with the, 300 is the PP and +100 is the EVO or EP as NM refers to it.
+Does with the mean 400 total?
 NO!
-Most people think its additional likely to be: 300 + (100/10) = 310 in total (this is just a guess merely NM knows the true value of those 2 numbers combined).
+Most people think its additional likely to be: 300 + (100/10) = 310 in total (this is just a guess simply NM knows the true value of those 2 numbers combined).

 For tier 1 through tier 3, in live races, it’s usually best to have a low PP and a high EVO (you’re aiming for an EVO of somewhere between 500-700+).
-After we had been enjoying for a couple months, we stumbled upon a video which talked about how to acquire keys in live racing using a Golf GTi, so we updated the NOS, tires, and trans on a GTi (one we had gotten from a crate) and left everything else stock, added fusion parts to those updates, tuned it, and found it was a pretty fantastic way to start out grinding for keys.
-The numbers for which build and tune were 231 +527 (we kept track of those numbers, as we were curious if it would work and wished to remember them if it did.).
+After we had been enjoying for a couple months, we stumbled upon a video which talked about how to acquire keys in live racing using a Golf GTi, so we updated the NOS, tires, and trans on a GTi (one we had gotten from a crate) and left everything else stock, added fusion parts to those updates, tuned it, and found it was a pretty fantastic way to begin out grinding for keys.
+The numbers for which build and tune were 231 +527 (we kept track of those numbers, because we were curious if it would work and wished to remember them if it did.).